Physical Address

 YOLO-NAS has an important advantage compared to other YOLO variants, and it is licensing.
 If you are planning to use your YOLO model commercially, YOLO-NAS might be a good choice.
 I don’t want to give misinformation, but I know it has advantages.
 For better information, you can visit its Github page.

 Now, I will train a model to show how the pipeline works.
 I chose a small dataset from Roboflow.
 You can randomly choose any dataset and follow this pipeline because the steps are the same.
-Don’t forget to export the dataset in COCO format.
+If you want to use this code exactly, don’t forget to export the dataset in YOLO format.
+You can use different formats like COCO, but you need to change some parts at the beginning when preparing the data.

 I have a GPU supported PyTorch environment, and I will train my model locally on my computer.
 If you don’t have a GPU supported environment, you can use Kaggle or Google Colab, it will save a huge amount of time for you.